czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Secondly performance on adversary is the same with or without max-fit regularization where as for MNIST, max-fit helps a lot.
 One solution is to highten the strength of max-fit.
 I set it to 1 (as I did for MNIST) and restarted training.

+My guess seems correct.
+Adding a small amount proportional to the log strength delay accuracy collapsing (it was ok up to log_strength=0.9460!, how close!).
+Besides, there's a pronounced difference between when we use maxfit (which decreases bias) vs when we don't -- the point of collapse was 0.75 vs 0.95.
+Based on these observations, there're two solutions:

+- Increase the added bias, say 1.5*log_strength
+- Delay the onset of maxfit regularization, say epoch 52 when log_strength has peaked at 1

+It's very important to avoid collapse because once a neuron is dead, it's very hard to revive it.